nickeldan/elfjack/README.md

 #include <elfjack/elfjack.h>
 ```

-An ELF file can be parsed by
+An ELF file can be parsed with

 ```c
 int